GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 Our metrics collection script was modified to collect Core Web Vitals and transmit them to our performance dashboard for visualization.
 In line with Google's recommendations, our script uses [PerformanceObserver API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) to obtain metrics, which is part of [our universal frontend "Platform"](https://github.com/mail-core) inside Mail.ru.

-The dashboard's CWV monitoring showed the following metrics for users (mean values for the week of 15–21 March 2021):
+The dashboard displayed the following metrics for users (mean values for the week of 15-21 March 2021):

 <div class="w-table-wrapper">
   <table>